Many Christians believe that the Genesis story of the Garden of Eden is a parable rather than a fact.

 Until the last three hundred years, Jews and Christians were almost unanimous in their belief that Moses was the author and/or compiler of the book of Genesis.

-More recently, most Bible scholars have come to believe that Genesis is a compilation of materials written at different times by four or more authors, one of whom was Moses.
+More recently, most Bible scholars believe that Genesis is a compilation of materials written at different times by four or more authors, one of whom was Moses.

-The authorship issue cannot be settled by Bible study because the Bible does not name or identify the author.
+The authorship issue cannot be settled by Bible study because the Bible does not name or identify the writer.

 Other portions of scripture – including statements from Jesus – refer to Moses writing 'the law' (usually referring to the first five books of the Bible, called the Pentatuch) but this alone does not establish Moses' role in writing Genesis.

-It really doesn't matter who wrote and/or compiled the Genesis account of the Garden of Eden as long as we have confidence that the message is from God (see next section).
+It really doesn't matter who wrote and/or compiled the Genesis account of the Garden of Eden as long as we have confidence that the message is from God.

 'So the Lord God caused the man to fall into a deep sleep; and while he was sleeping, he took one of the man’s ribs and then closed up the place with flesh.
 Then the Lord God made a woman from the rib he had taken out of the man, and he brought her to the man' (Genesis 2:21-24).

 Many people believe Eve was a mythical person, but the Bible does not treat her that way.
-The Bible genealogy of Jesus runs clearly from Eve directly to Mary (see 1.3.3).
+The Bible genealogy of Jesus runs clearly from Eve directly to Mary.
 God would not deceive us by starting with a fictitious person.
-See 1.3 for reasons why Adam and Eve were real people.
+See the Bible study here on people before Adam for reasons why Adam and Eve were real people.

 Translation of 'rib.'
 In the original Hebrew, the word is 'tsela,' translated as 'rib' in the King James Bible and most English Bibles ever since.
 That Hebrew word is used 41 times in the Old Testament, but Genesis 2:21 is the only time the word is translated as 'rib.'
 All other times it is translated as 'side,' a clarification many English translations now acknowledge in a footnote.

-Translation of 'the place.'
-In the original Hebrew, that phrase is 'tachtenah' and is usually translated as 'underneath it.'
+Translation of 'closed up the place with flesh.'
+In the original Hebrew, 'the place' is 'tachtenah' and is usually translated as 'underneath it.'

 Usual image.
-From these misleading translations in most English Bibles, we get this mental image: God makes a big incision in Adam ... cuts off and pulls out a rib bone ... bloody operation ... closes up the opening and leaves Adam with one less rib bone.
+From translations in most English Bibles, we get this mental image: God makes a big incision in Adam ... cuts off and pulls out a rib bone ... bloody operation ... closes up the opening and leaves Adam with one less rib.

 Alternate image.
-By using the better translations above – side and underneath it – we get a different mental image: God takes a piece of tissue from Adam's side – as is done in cloning – and immediately heals the flesh underneath it.
+By using the translations above – side and underneath it – we get a different mental image: God takes some tissue from Adam's side – as is now done routinely in cloning animals – and immediately heals the flesh underneath it.

 Cloning.
-Cloning of humans is possible but illegal.
+Cloning of humans is now possible but illegal.
 The first mammal cloned was Dolly, the sheep, in 1996, from a cell taken from the mammary gland of a donor sheep.
 It proved that a cell from the side of a body can create a whole new individual without sperm or egg.
-Cloning of animals is now common and big business (especially cloning of race horses).
-Ancient people would have no understanding of this, but it appears now that God may have formed Eve through some kind of cloning.
+Cloning of animals is now common and big business (especially cloning of racehorses).
+Ancient people would have no understanding of this, but it appears to us now that God formed Eve through some kind of cloning.

-Regardless of how God did it – by bone or by tissue – this was apparently the first miracle; i.e., the first time God suspended natural laws to do something unusual and special.
+Regardless of how God did it – by bone or by tissue – this apparently was the first miracle; i.e., the first time God suspended natural laws to do something very unusual and extraordinary.

 God could have just 'placed' (from the outside) a woman in the Garden – like he did Adam – but instead chose to bypass the normal birth and maturation process.
 God fashioned an instant wife for Adam.

-(About 4000 years later, God performed another birth miracle – known as the Virgin Birth – to bring Jesus into the world.)
+About 4000 years later, God performed another birth miracle – known to us as the Virgin Birth – to bring Jesus into the world.